Diffeomorphisme/toll_calculator_2024/README.md

 Runs on python 3.11

-run 'pip install -r requirements.txt' to install the requirements
+run `pip install -r requirements.txt` to install the requirements

+run `python -m app.main` from the root to start the toll fee calculator

+run `python -m unittest` to run the tests